dbt-labs/jaffle-shop/README.md

 2. [Follow the steps on this page](https://cloud.getdbt.com/cloud-cli) to install and set up a dbt Cloud connection with the dbt Cloud CLI.

-> [!TIP]
+> [!IMPORTANT]
 > If you're using `task`, once you have dbt Cloud CLI set up, you can run `task setup` to skip all the rest of this and run all the setup commands in one easy command.
 We recommend it!

-3. Set up a virtual environment and activate it.
-I like to call my virtual environment `.venv` and add it to my `.gitignore` file (we've already done this if you name your virtual environment '`.venv`') so that I don't accidentally commit it to the repository, but you can call it whatever you want, just make sure you `.gitignore` it.
+3. Set up a virtual environment and activate it.[^1] I like to call my virtual environment `.venv` and add it to my `.gitignore` file (we've already done this if you name your virtual environment '`.venv`') so that I don't accidentally commit it to the repository, but you can call it whatever you want, just make sure you `.gitignore` it.

    ```shell
    # create a virtual environment